mattlima/mooog/README.md

 the configuration object

 ### Convolver
 - Includes a config object property `buffer_source_file` indicating the URL of an audio asset (impulse response) from which to create an AudioBuffer and then set the `buffer` of the underlying `AudioNode`
 - Fires `mooog.audioBufferLoaded` event when an external audio asset is completely loaded.
 The file path is available in the `detail` property.

 ### Delay
 - Exposes a `feedback` property that maps to the `Gain` of a feedback stage.
 Defaults to zero, and can be set on initialization: `Mooog.node( { node_type: 'Delay', feedback: 0.2 } )`

 ### Gain
 - Saturation can easily occur in signal chains with multiple paths when they are summed at the output.
-To alleviate this effectm the `Gain` object is initiliazed with `gain` set to 0.5 instead of 1.0.
+To alleviate this effect, the `Gain` object is initialized with `gain` set to 0.5 instead of 1.0.
 You can change this default with the `default_gain` Mooog config option.

 ### Oscillator
 - Exposes a `state` property that is either 'stopped' or 'playing'